Keyboard shortcuts

 git std --version

-After installing, run git std hooks install in any repo that has .githooks/*.hooks files.
+After installing, run git std hook install in any repo that has .githooks/*.hooks files.

 4.2 Making Commits